xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 Please note: `"exclude_seen": true` (default true) filters out documents from search results, that were interacted with by the user or have been provided in the history.
 ```

-Similar to other APIs it's recommended to use the snippet id instead in case you might use [documents with multiple snippets](#documents-with-multiple-snippets) in the future.
+Similar to other APIs, using the snippet id is recommended instead of the document one.

 ### Filters